• Buy From Us

 What Happens When You Break A Trauma Bond

 Breaking a trauma bond can feel insurmountable at times.
-It’s often a relationship that feels draining, crazy-making, or outright toxic.
+A relationship often feels draining, crazy-making, or outright toxic.
 There’s a part of you that knows the relationship is unhealthy and wreaking havoc on your mental health, but the idea of leaving is terrifying.
 Maybe leaving even seems impossible because you’ve tried many times to no avail.
 But when you follow the guides mentioned above and open up to people, good people, not just anybody.
 It is not going to be easy, but with a gradual step, you will be free.

 • Trust & Dependency.